Existence of a Phase Transition in Harmonic Activation and Transport: Proof of Theorem

 \section{Proof of Theorem \ref{fate}}

-Theorem \ref{fate} states that there is a random time $\theta$ from which the natural clustering of $(U_\theta, U_{\theta+1}, \dots)$ grows in separation according to \eqref{dot conds}, and which is $\PP_U$-a.s.\ finite for every configuration $U$.
+Theorem \ref{fate} states that there is a random time $\theta$ which is $\PP_V$-a.s.\ finite for every configuration $V$ and after which the natural clustering of $(U_\theta, U_{\theta+1}, \dots)$ grows in separation according to \eqref{dot conds}.
 Informally, we will define $\theta$ as the time of the first success in a sequence of trials, each of which attempts to observe the natural clustering with a sufficiently well separated DOT clustering satisfy \eqref{dot conds}.
 The fact that $\theta$ is a.s.\ finite will be a simple consequence of two results.
-First, Theorem \ref{thm form dot} implies that, if the present trial fails, then we can conduct another, after waiting an a.s.\ finite number of steps for $U_t$ to have a sufficiently well separated DOT clustering.
-Second, the following result states that each trial succeeds with a probability which is bounded away from zero, hence we need only conduct an a.s.\ finite number of trials before one succeeds.
+First, Theorem \ref{thm form dot} implies that, if the present trial fails, then we can conduct another after waiting an a.s.\ finite number of steps for $U_t$ to have a sufficiently well separated DOT clustering.
+Second, the following result states that each trial succeeds with a uniformly positive probability, hence we need only conduct an a.s.\ finite number of trials before one succeeds.